Picture this. You’re on a remote island in the Antarctic, it’s freezing cold, and you’ve been living on a ship for the last three weeks.

 The scientists do use drones and artificial intelligence to help out, but there’s still a lot of counting by hand – and wishing the penguins would stand still.

-The team of scientists, from Stony Brook and Northeastern universities in the USA, has been surveying chinstrap penguin colonies on Elephant Island, near the Antarctic Peninsula.
+The team of scientists, from Stony Brook and Northeastern universities in the USA, traveled to Antarctica on the Greenpeace ship Arctic Sunrise, and they’ve been surveying chinstrap penguin colonies on Elephant Island, near the Antarctic Peninsula.

 Penguin numbers are falling

-The team is investigating penguin colonies in the Antarctic so they can better understand how climate change and other threats are impacting them, and so we can show the urgent need for better ocean protection.
+The team investigate penguin colonies in the Antarctic so they can better understand how climate change and other threats are impacting them, and so we can show the urgent need for better ocean protection.
 Sadly, it’s not looking good.

 Why does a warmer world mean fewer penguins?
 It’s mostly about food.
 Like lots of Antarctic animals, these penguins live on krill, which can get harder to find when there is less winter ice.
 This pressure on food supplies from the ocean, combined with changes to the land where they nest and raise their chicks, makes climate change a huge threat to the Antarctic’s best-loved residents.